 Access to the sites on the trail is by boat only.
 Erl King, Alicia and Lugano are best suited to SCUBA divers, while the other sites can easily be enjoyed while snorkeling.
 Mandalay in particular offers an unparalleled opportunity for snorkelers to experience a shipwreck in a beautiful natural setting.

-Click on the links below to learn about each of the sites on the Maritime Heritage Trail.
+Click on the links below to learn about sites on the Maritime Heritage Trail.